 Being a member of a health share program can provide you with assistance to cover your medical costs, including prescription medication.
 With the cost of medical care and medications rising, having access to a pool of funds to subsidize the cost of prescription drugs can be a huge help.
 At USHealthshare, you can choose from a variety of comprehensive health share programs, many of which offer a range of prescription benefits.

-Get in touch with a representative at USHealthshare to discuss our plans and find one that best suits your needs.
+Get in touch with a representative at USHealthshare to discuss our plans.